-When we visited in 2020, there was a fantastic European project, where 40 international artists from 16 countries – dancers, musicians and actors- who are based in Germany, France and Greece, gathered for two weeks on Tilos Island to interract creatively with the local community and the refugee families of the island!
-If you are careful on the below video, you might spot me!
+When we visited in 2020, there was a fantastic European project, where 40 international artists from 16 countries – dancers, musicians and actors- who are based in Germany, France and Greece, gathered for two weeks on Tilos Island to interact creatively with the local community and the refugee families of the island!
+If you are careful with the below video, you might spot me.

 #enjoy the beaches

 This is the main beach in the port/main town and it is has everything that you might need.

 Plenty of sunbeds in front of the commercial venues (ie cafes) but lots of clear space if you prefer to avoid these.
 Sunbeds are free as long as you spend a few euros at the premises providing them.
 A very peaceful beach, plenty of space, no loud music, no water sports, beautiful view, good restaurants along its length and no vehicles.

 This is a long, calm and pebble-sand beach.
 During summer you will find a cantina, a beach cafe and many free campers.
 It is easily accessible by bus (~30′ from Livadia) or on foot from Megalo Chorio.
 I think this is my favourite beach as I enjoyed the relaxing vibe, but I know it might not be everyone’s taste.

 This is another quiet and beautiful beach with nice views and something that you might not expect… peacocks.
 I haven’t seen a peacock before on a beach so it was intriguing!